spectrocloud/librarium/packages/docs/content/02-getting-started.md

 Upon login, the dashboard shows the views available for a non-admin user.
 At this time, only the <Tooltip trigger={<u>cluster profiles</u>}><a href="/cluster-profiles">Cluster profiles</a> are instantiated templates that are created with pre-configured layers/components needed for cluster deployments.</Tooltip> (marked as 1) of the default project are shown. <Tooltip trigger={<u>Projects</u>}> A <a href="/projects">project</a> helps to organize the cluster resources in a logical grouping.</Tooltip> (2) help to organize the cluster resources in a logical grouping.
 The left pane in this dashboard also contains options for <Tooltip trigger={<u>clusters</u>}>Kubernetes <a href="/clusters">clusters</a> in Spectro Cloud that are instantiated from cluster profiles.</Tooltip> (3).
 The bottom left contains buttons for the user's profile (6) and the Admin dashboard (5).
 The "Admin" options are visible only for users having the admin role.

 The "Settings" section (4) of the default dashboard relates to the cloud account settings.
 This is an important distinction from the settings under the Admin dashboard.
+It also allows the user to upload SSH keys for safekeeping.
+These key/s can be recalled when deploying a cluster.

 <PointsOfInterest
   points={[